 - continue implementing the Council's 'Strategy for Supporting the Arts (2012)', particularly in relation to its direction for "Identifying and promoting community facilities across the district suitable for arts activities" - develop a community spaces strategy (incorporating, or aligning with a separate consideration of cultural/arts facility needs) for the Kāpiti District which explores the opportunity for a more optimised hierarchy and diversity of facilities that better meets existing and projected community needs - explore repurposing halls for greater arts use at a localised level.
 This should be considered in more detail in the community spaces strategy - explore the ongoing opportunities to partner with existing and potential cultural/arts providers; such as schools, retirement villages, churches, and community organisations.
 This could include initiatives such as a district-wide, centralised information and booking system for hall spaces, assistance with small capital improvements (such as ramps, internal partitions, carpeting, insulation and heating) and facilitating wider community access to arts and culture spaces in schools and retirement villages - optimise specific facilities to meet changes in demand and facilitate broader utilisations (from the likes of older adults, people with disabilities and youth).
 This should be done as part of a district-wide optimisation assessment which aligns with the community spaces strategy

-More information on Cultural/Arts/Library Facilities can be found in the Draft Community Facilities Strategy at page 73
+More information on Cultural/Arts/Library Facilities can be found in the Community Facilities Strategy at page 76 should be encouraged to undertake objective planning to carefully assess all their facility options.

 3.6 Clubrooms